-At this time, IBS does not offer a fully online degree program.
+At this time, IBS does not offer a fully online Master of Divinity degree program.
 Students must complete at least half of their studies in residence in Berkeley.
 In order to differentiate between online and in-person courses, online courses will be numbered in the 8000s in both course listings and transcripts.